 Highly regarded in his field, John is an elected member of The American Law Institute and a Fellow of the College of Labor & Employment Lawyers.
 He is listed in Chambers USA, The Best Lawyers in America®, Who's Who in America, and Who's Who in American Law, and was named one of the "Nation’s Most Powerful Attorneys – Top 100" by Human Resource Executive Magazine.
 John regularly contributes to BakerHostetler's Employment Class Action blog and is a frequent speaker and author on employment and anti-discrimination law topics.
 He is also the author of the Employment Practice Self-Assessment Guide, Fourth Edition, published by Aegis Insurance Services, Inc.

-Amy Traub is an experienced employment litigator and advisor, focusing her practice on the management side of employment law matters for clients in all industries, with a particular focus on the healthcare and retail industries.
-She informs her clients of the risks involved in a particular situation, and, ever mindful of business practicalities, Amy ensures that the resolutions she proposes accommodate the inner workings of her clients' businesses.
+Amy Traub is an experienced employment litigator and adviser, focusing her practice on the management side of employment law matters for clients in all industries.

 Unlimited CLE Subscription gives you access to take almost any course from our catalog and earn as much CLE credit as you need.